saint2706/Games/docs/gui/PYQT5_IMPLEMENTATION.md

 **Test Results**:

-- 4 tests passing
+- Import and smoke tests for Dots and Boxes, Go Fish, and Bluff GUIs
-- 1 test skipped (requires display - expected in headless CI)
+- Display-dependent tests auto-skip in headless environments
 - All code passes black formatting and ruff linting

 #### 4. Documentation